exercism/python/concepts/unpacking-and-multiple-assignment/about.md

 ## Packing

-[Packing][packing and unpacking] is the ability to group multiple values into one variable.
+[Packing][packing and unpacking] is the ability to group multiple values into one `list` that is assigned to a variable.
 This is useful when you want to _unpack_ values, make changes, and then _pack_ the results back into a variable.
 It also makes it possible to perform merges on 2 or more `lists`/`tuples`/`dicts`.